enzolutions/backbone.drupal/README.md

 More information at http://enable-cors.org/server_apache.html

+###### Auth

+Drupal 8 doesn't implement yet the end point /user/login to enable remote login, this method in Drupal allow validate the credentials and request a CRS Token to be used in further request.

+Right now there are only two methods of authentications Cookie (same domain) and Basic Auth for remote request, becuase this library is oriented to create a fronted 100% separate of backed the Auth process use Basic Auth.

+When function Auth is called the credentials are not validated, they are just encoded using base64 and configured to use the enconded credentials in further request.

+Remember the credentials travel to your backend server **encoded** NOT **encrypted** for tha reason you **MUST** use a SSL certificate in your backend site to protect your users.

 ##### Drupal 7

 In your Drupal Server you must setup <a href="https://developer.mozilla.org/en-US/docs/Web/HTTP/Access_control_CORS" target="_blank">HTTP Access Control</a> to enable connection, below an example.